Skip to main content

 • Data destruction and facility services.

-Furthermore, we only transfer personal data to other recipients if this is permitted by law or if you have given your prior consent.
-You can withdraw any consent you may have given at any time with effect for the future.
-We only pass on your data to state authorities within the scope of legal obligations or on the basis of an official order or court decision and only insofar as this is permitted under data protection law.
+Apart from that, we only transfer personal data to other recipients if we are legally permitted to do so or you have consented to this in advance.
+Any consent granted may be revoked at any time with effect for the future.
+We only pass on your data to government bodies in accordance with statutory obligations or as a result of an official order or court decision, and only to the extent permitted under data protection law.

 13. Transfer to recipients of personal data in countries outside the EEA

-• in addition to the categories already mentioned, further categories of service providers may exist or be added at any time.
+• In addition to the aforementioned types, other types of service providers may exist or be added at any time.

-We delete your personal data as soon as they are no longer required for the aforementioned purposes of processing, in the event of an objection there are no compelling reasons worthy of protection on the part of AMF-Bruns or in the event of a revocation there is no other legal basis for the processing.
-In certain cases, e.g. if there is a legal obligation to retain data, your personal data will initially be blocked and deleted upon expiry of the retention period.
+We delete your personal data when it is no longer required for the aforementioned processing purposes, if there are no compelling, legitimate grounds on the part of AMF-Bruns that preclude erasure if a data subject lodges an objection, or if there is no legal basis for the processing in the event that the data subject withdraws consent.
+In certain cases, for example if there is a statutory retention obligation, your personal data will initially be blocked and deleted at the end of the retention period.

-Video surveillance recordings are usually deleted after a period of 72 hours at the latest.
-In justified individual cases, in particular for criminal investigations or the preservation of evidence, recordings are kept longer and deleted after this purpose has been fulfilled.
+CCTV images are generally deleted after a period of no more than 72 hours.
+In justified individual cases, particularly for criminal investigations or to preserve evidence, recordings may be kept for longer and deleted once they have fulfilled this purpose.

-Job-related data is kept until a decision has been made and then deleted after six months at the latest or, in the case of a successful application, transferred to your personnel file.
+Position-related data is retained until a decision has been made and then deleted after no more than six months or, if the job application is successful, transferred to personnel files.

 15. Your rights

-• a right to obtain confirmation as to whether personal data relating to you is being processed by AMF-Bruns and if so,
+• A right to confirmation as to whether data relating to you is processed by AMF-Bruns and, if applicable,

-• the right of access to this personal data (Art.
+• The right to access this personal data and to obtain a copy of the data (Art.
 15 GDPR),

-• a right to rectify your inaccurate data (Art.
+• A right to rectification of your incorrect data (Art.
 16 GDPR),

-If you have any questions or complaints about data protection at AMF-Bruns, we recommend that you first contact our data protection officer (see the contact details under point 1.).
+If you any questions or complaints relating to data protection at AMF-Bruns, please contact our data protection officer in the first instance (contact details can be found in section 1).